 Cleveland Foundation Racial Equity Historic Milestones

 Our #SummerOfPurpose blog series follows this year’s Cleveland Foundation Summer Interns as they reflect on 11 weeks spent working with Cleveland-area nonprofit and public sector organizations.
-In today’s blog, we hear from Rebeca Vinseiro, who spent her summer at the Young Latino Network.
-Why did you initially decide to participate in this internship program?
-I […]
+In today’s blog, we hear from Catherine Galla, who spent her summer at Old Brooklyn Community Development Corporation assisting with grantwriting.
+Why did you initially decide to participate in […]

 Our #SummerOfPurpose blog series follows this year’s Cleveland Foundation Summer Interns as they reflect on 11 weeks spent working with Cleveland-area nonprofit and public sector organizations.
-In today’s blog, we hear from Sydney Burger, who spent her summer at Starting Point working with the organization’s marketing and communications department.
-Why did you initially decide to […]
+In today’s blog, we hear from Anam Javed, who spent her summer working with the development team at the Diaper Bank of Greater Cleveland.
+Why did you initially decide […]